w0826103/WEB315_Summer23_ThemePunjabiCulture/README.md

 6. Adding validations to the properties in PunjabiCulture.cs Adding string length validation, upper case validation, range validation and error message validation.
     Database updated successfully and commit changes

+7. Added search to the index Page and committed changes

+8. Updating the OnGetAsync method and creating SelectList.
+Changes are committed